 One theory of how novel behaviors are transmitted maintains that children do it, youngster to youngster, with the novel behavior trickling up to older females and siblings, and last of all, as fixed behavior, to adult males (38).
-The theory rests on two periods: The Period of Individual Propagation (38) comes first, the period of the "parked hominid child" when the ability not only to understand the mother's comforting /admonishing utterances, but to stay put and stay quiet through self-amusement would have been strongly selected for.
+The theory rests on two periods, The Period of Individual Propagation (38) comes first, as described above.
+In the context of the "parked hominid child," the ability not only to understand the mother's comforting /admonishing utterances, but to stay put and stay quiet through self-amusement would have been strongly selected for.
 Scribbling and drawing are strongly self-amusing behaviors.
-This paper proposes that hominid toddlers and three and four year-old hominid children invented mark-making in response to their mothers' needs for them to stop crying, be quiet, stay still, and not wander off.
+This paper proposes that hominid toddlers and three and four year-olds invented mark-making in response to their mothers' needs for them to stop crying, be quiet, stay still, and not wander off.

-If the Period of Individual Propagation does apply to an evolutionary theory of literacy, this means that adult males learned to incise bone with lunar notations and to paint monumental cave paintings from toddlers.
+If the Period of Individual Propagation does apply to an evolutionary theory of literacy, this meals that adult males learned to incise bone with lunar notations and to paint monumental cave paintings from toddlers.

-This paper proposes that not only the sharing of utterances between youngsters, but the sharing of marks between youngsters provided adaptive pre-conditions not just for speech, but for literacy, providing an ancillary example of "how ontogeny formulates new phylogeny" (39).
+This paper proposes that not only the sharing of utterances between youngsters, but the sharing of marks between youngsters, provided adaptive pre-conditions not just for speech, but for literacy, providing an ancillary example of "how ontogeny formulates new phylogeny" (39).

-The Second Period of Precultural Propagation occurs when new generations of infants and children learn the behavior from their mothers, with the behavior passing on, in this way, to future generations (17a).
-Applying this theory of propagation to human language development, following generations of hominid mothers would have assumed the role of humankind's speech, art and literacy teachers, while the earliest generators speech, art and literacy would have been children themselves.
+The Second Period of Pre cultural Propagation occurs when new generations of infants and children learn the behavior from their mothers, with the behavior passing on, in this way, to future generations (17a).
+So, at that point, mothers would have learned to use marks of meaning from their youngsters, becoming humankind's speech, art and literacy instructors.

-Mothers and Marketing Lists: The Second Period of Precultural Propagation.
+Mothers and Marketing Lists: The Second Period of Pre cultural Propagation.

 When hominid mothers, inspired by toddlers' scribbles and youngsters' drawings, began to make their own notes, drawings, lists and maps, labeling certain caches of leaves and seeds for medicinal properties, others for cooking, that's when literacy took off.
-This kind of everyday mark-making would have been impermanent --- charcoal and ochre on leaves or bark or hide---and thus lost to us, unlike the heroic murals painted deep in caves 1.7 million years later.
+This kind of everyday mark-making, like the scribbles and drawings of hominid youngsters, would have been impermanent ---charcoal and ochre on leaves or bark or hide---and thus lost to us, unlike the heroic murals painted deep in caves, most probably by shamanic males at a far later time, say 1.7 million years later.

 Representational drawing, writing, mathematics and musical notation surely began far earlier than the murals in the caves at Lascaux.
-If speech sprang from a highly charged emotional/survival dialogue between mother and child, inquirer and answerer, mentor and mentored, between master gatherer, gardener, trapper, healer, and the younger children and other women who did, as they do now, the work around a home (feeding, clothing, general education, health care), then surely literacy sprang from such familial dynamics, too.
+If speech sprang from a highly charged emotional/survival dialogue between mother and child, inquirer and answerer, mentor and mentored, between master gatherer, gardener, trapper, healer, and the younger children and other women who did, as they do now, the work around a home (feeding, clothing, general education, health care), then surely literacy sprang from such familial dynamics too.

-Babies' babbles and toddlers' scribbles, as well as evidence of simultaneous neural activity in speech areas and in sensory motor areas for the hands in adult speakers and readers (9), support the neurological interdependence of speech and literacy in terms of timing in modern humans.
+Babies' babbles and toddlers' scribbles, as well as evidence of simultaneous neural activity in speech areas and in sensory motor areas for the hands (9), support the neurological interdependence of speech and literacy in terms of timing in modern humans.
 It can be argued that this interdependence in timing between speech and literacy began about 1.9 million years ago (5).

-Exhaustive research with Ice Age notational markings on bone and stone (6), archeological research, research with babbling, compendia of children's scribbles (3) as they are invariant, and as they map onto the most significant designs in art history, support the importance of marks to the development of the human mind.
+Exhaustive research with Ice Age notational markings on bone and stone (6), as well as definitive work with children's scribbles (3) support the importance of marks to the development of the human mind, including speech and literacy.
 Is there support for literacy as an embedded capability?

-Innate Numeracy: Support for Embedded Literacy as part of the dynamic of elaborated speech.
+Innate Numeracy: Support for Embedded Literacy

-Support for embedded numeracy in child thought suggests the possibility of embedded literacy, supporting mark-making as an innate attribute of the human brain.
+The issue of numeracy in connection with child thought sheds light on the question of embedded literacy, supporting the innateness of mark-making as an attribute of the human language system.